waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Encounter Tables:** Do different patches of grass on the same route have different Pokémon encounters?
 - The Gentleman NPC at (3, 5) in Mr. Pokémon's house is Mr. Pokémon.

-## Route 30 Progression Block (ATTEMPT 4)
+## Route 30 Progression Block (ATTEMPT 5 - FAILED)
 - **Status:** All three northern paths on Route 30 are confirmed impassable.
-  - **Western/Central Path:** Blocked by an invisible trainer at (5, 23) who previously caused a dialogue loop.
-(Re-confirmed Turn 3441)
+  - **Western/Central Path:** Blocked by a trainer at (5, 23) that causes a dialogue softlock.
+Interaction is not the solution.
+(Confirmed Turn 3447)
   - **Eastern Path:** Blocked by a movement-mirroring trainer at (12, 29) that causes a softlock.
 (Confirmed Turn 3380)
-- **Conclusion:** Progression through Route 30 is currently impossible via normal navigation.
+- **Conclusion:** Progression north through Route 30 is impossible.
+The route is a dead end.
-- **New Hypothesis:** The state of the trainer at (5, 23) may have changed after key story events (delivering MYSTERY EGG, receiving POKéDEX).
-Interacting with him might now be required to progress.
-- **Plan:** Approach (5, 23) and initiate interaction.
-This is a high-risk action that may result in a softlock, but it is the only remaining untested variable on this route.
+- **New Plan:** Return to Cherrygrove City and systematically re-interview every NPC.
+A story event may have unlocked new dialogue or an alternate path.